-Canaccord Genuity's revenue is generated from commissions and fees earned in connection with investment banking transactions and institutional sales and trading activity, as well as trading gains and losses from Canaccord Genuity's principal trading operations.
+Canaccord Genuity Capital Markets' revenue is generated from commissions and fees earned in connection with investment banking transactions and institutional sales and trading activity, as well as trading gains and losses from Canaccord Genuity's principal trading operations.
 Accordingly, this revenue is directly affected by the level of corporate and institutional activity and general economic, market and business conditions in Canada and internationally.

-Canaccord Genuity's quarterly results are not significantly affected by seasonal factors.
-However, Canaccord Genuity's revenue and income can experience considerable variations from quarter to quarter and year to year due to factors beyond Canaccord Genuity's control.
+Canaccord Genuity Capital Markets' quarterly results are not significantly affected by seasonal factors.
+However, Canaccord Genuity Capital Markets' revenue and income can experience considerable variations from quarter to quarter and year to year due to factors beyond Canaccord Genuity Capital Markets' control.
 The business is affected by the overall condition of the worldwide market.
 The timing of revenue recognition can also materially affect Canaccord Genuity's quarterly results.
-Canaccord Genuity's revenue from an underwriting transaction is recorded only when the transaction has closed.
+Canaccord Genuity Capital Markets' revenue from an underwriting transaction is recorded only when the transaction has closed.